On Left regular bands and real Conic-Line arrangements: Plane curve arrangements: structure of sub-LRBs

 \section{Plane curve arrangements: structure of sub-LRBs}

-Let $\A$ be a given arrangement of hypersurfaces $\{H_1, \ldots, H_m\}$ in $\RR^N$, where $H_i \doteq \{ f_i=0 \}$ and $f_i \in \RR[x_1,\dots,x_N]$.
+Let $\A$ be an arrangement of curves $\{H_1, \ldots, H_m\}$ in $\RR^2$, where $H_i$ is defined by $\{ f_i=0 \}$ and $f_i \in \RR[x,y]$.
 In this section, we study the explicit structure of sub-LRBs of $\LL_0(\A)$ induced by the embedding of a component $H$ into the arrangement $\A$.
-In section \ref{subsec-3.1}, we examine the simple case of line arrangements, and in Sections \ref{subsec-3.2} and \ref{subsecEmbedCL} we examine the general case of real curve arrangements in $\RR^2$.
+The motivation for this study comes from the global interest in combinatorics and algebra in general, and in arrangements in particular, in order to understand the connections between the algebraic structure (the LRB structure, in our context) of the whole arrangement and its induced arrangements (the deleted arrangement and the restricted arrangement).
+Moreover, in line arrangements, $\LL_0(\A) \simeq \LL (\A)$, and hence it is interesting to study the structure of $\LL_0(\A)$ and its sub-LRBs for a CL arrangement $\A$, despite the fact that $\LL_0(\A) \not\simeq \LL (\A)$ for almost any CL arrangement $\A$.